ErikEkstedt/Gestures/README.md

 - [ ] **Targets**

 1. Fix test method so debugging can be made.
-	 * A test method for visualization - one processor
+	 - [ ] A test method for visualization - one processor
+		- Needs reset and reset is broken ?
-	 * A test method for mult. procs for progress measuring.
+	 - [x] A test method for mult. procs for progress measuring.

 2. Define "done" in the environment in a good way that gives monotonical increasing returns for better policies.